Slow Travel Germany – Experience guide for enjoyable journeys

 Accommodation & experiences for your slow travel holiday in Germany

-Regions that are particularly suitable for slow travel in Germany
+Regions suitable for slow travel in Germany

 Bavaria – nature, lakes and places to linger